Review of candidates will begin immediately and continue until the position is filled.

 ABOUT LEGAL SERVICES FOR CHILDREN

 Please note that due to COVID19, some employees at Legal Services for Children (LSC) are working remotely but with options and expectations to come into the office when necessary.
 LSC is currently working on a gradual return to office plan.
-Once the office more fully reopens, on September 1st, this position is eligible for a hybrid schedule, with some days each week of remote work.
+This position will be eligible for a “hybrid” model in which the person can work some of the time outside of the office, even after we have fully reopened.

 This position is in a bargaining unit represented by IFPTE Local 20.